4restM/RoofSupport/README.md

 ```
 Go to my steam workshop repository here: bit.ly/2qDFaYD
-Choose the Alpha that matches your current version and subscribe
+Choose the alpha that matches your current version and subscribe
 ```

 To install this mod manually